Ten Essential Standards For Pension Advice:

 For example, with the awful benefit of hindsight – six years on – the Capita Oak victims are grappling with tax demands from HMRC and the possibility that the investment they are trapped in will go into liquidation.
 These people all wish they had stopped and thought before going ahead.

-Sadly, the Capita Oak members who were defrauded by a bunch of scammers, (many of which are under investigation by the Serious Fraud Office) such as James Hadley, Stuart Chapman-Clarke and Stephen Ward, are not alone.
+Sadly, the Capita Oak members who were defrauded by a bunch of scammers, (many of which are under investigation by the Serious Fraud Office) such as XXXX, Stuart Chapman-Clarke and Stephen Ward, are not alone.
 Thousands of other victims of both UK-based and offshore scams and mis-selling are facing similar regrets: these include victims of scams such as Evergreen New Zealand QROPS; Fast Pensions, Trafalgar Multi Asset Fund/STM Fidecs; Blackmore Global Fund; and Continental Wealth Management.

 Mastermind serial scammer Stephen Ward has orchestrated a whole array of different scams over the last nine years.
 One of the biggest ones was Continental Wealth Management – a 1,000-victim scam.
 Ward was once a fully qualified and registered adviser and a pension trustee.
 He has destroyed dozens of pensions funds and thousands of victims’ lives.
 Yet he has never been prosecuted or forced to pay back even one penny of his victims’ losses.
 Only at the end of 2018 was he finally banned from being a pension trustee.